Chinese Roast Pork

 Horizontal slits are made on the sides of the pork belly using a knife.

-Step 3: Make some horizontal slits on the sides of the belly, then rub the meat side with the five spice powder.
+Make some horizontal slits on the sides of the belly.
+Rub the meat side with your five spice powder, making sure to keep the spices away from the top skin.

 Garlic is being inserted into the horizontal slits of the pork belly.